openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     }

-In the Legend menu, select :code:`+ Add`.
+In the **Legend** menu, select :code:`+ Add`.
 This will add a place for you to write your first class label.
 You will need three legend entries:

--   The first should have the number 1 and a Class label of Forest.
+-   The first should have the number **1** and a class label of **Forest**.
--   The second should have the number 2 and a Class label of Non-forest.
+-   The second should have the number **2** and a class label of **Non-forest**.
--   The third should have the number 3 and a Class label of Change.
+-   The third should have the number **3** and a class label of **Change**.

 Choose colors for each class as you see fit and select :code:`Close`.

 .. figure:: ../_images/workflows/area_estimation/3_classes.png
-    :alt: Classification legend.
+    :alt: Classification legend
     :align: center

 Now, we'll create training data.
 First, let's pull up the correct imagery.
-Choose "Select layers to view".
+Choose **Select layers to view**.
 As a reminder, available base layers include:
 -   SEPAL (Minimal dark SEPAL default layer)
 -   Google Satellite
 -   Planet NICFI composites

 We will use the Planet NICFI composites for this example.
 The composites are available in either RGB or false color infrared (CIR).
-Composites are available monthly after September 2020 and for every 6 months prior through 2015.
-Select Dec 2015 (6 months).
+Composites are available monthly after September 2020 and for every six months prior through 2015.
+Select **Dec 2015** (six months).
 Both RGB and CIR will be useful, so choose whichever you prefer.
-You can also select "Show labels" to enable labels that can help you orient yourself in the landscape.
+You can also select **Show labels** to enable labels that can help you orient yourself in the landscape.
 You will need to switch between this **Dec 2015** data and the **Dec 2020** data to find stable areas and changed areas.

 .. note::

-   If you have collected data in QGIS, CEO, or another program, you can skip the following steps.
+   If you have collected data in QGIS, CEO or another program, you can skip the following steps.
 Simply select **TRN** in the lower right.
-Select **+ Add** then upload your data to SEPAL.
-Finally select the **CLS** button in the lower right and you can skip to `Section 3.1.4`_
+Select **+ Add**, then upload your data to SEPAL.
+Finally, select the **CLS** button in the lower right and you can skip to `Section 3.1.4`_

 Now select the point icon.
-When you hover over this icon, it says "Enable reference data collection".
+When you hover over this icon, it says **Enable reference data collection**.

 With reference data collection enabled, you can start adding points to your map.